le0booba/Area_Links/README.md

 - 🎯 **Visual Area Selection**: Drag-and-drop interface to select links on any webpage.
 - 🚀 **Dual Operation Modes**: Open links in new tabs or copy them to your clipboard.
 - ✨ **Visual Highlighting**: See which links are inside your selection box with three color themes (Classic Yellow, Green Highlighter, Dark Gray).
-- 🎨 **4 Selection Box Styles**: Choose from Dashed Blue, Dashed Red, Solid Green, or Subtle Gray.
+- 🎨 **Customizable Selection Box**: Choose from four border styles (Solid, Dashed, Dotted, Subtle) and customize the color with a color picker plus four saveable preset slots.
 - 🔗 **Smart Filtering**: Automatically ignores non-http, anchor (`#`), and javascript links, as well as hidden or zero-size elements.
 - 🖱️ **Context Menu Integration**: Activate selection using the right-click menu on any page.
 - 📂 **Flexible Opening Behavior**: Open links in new tabs or a completely new window, position new tabs next to the current tab or at the end, open links in reverse order.